zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

  [end of dialogue]

 Our dialogue begins with Seamus asking Cathy, “What 's that?”
 Cathy says, “It's a planning book for our wedding.”
 A “wedding” is when  two people get married.
 It's the ceremony in which two people get married.
 They promise, usually, to be with the other person until they die.
-Of course, a lot o f them are lying because they don't stay with the person until they die, but that 's the idea anyway.
+Of course, a lot of them are lying because they don't stay with the person until they die, but that 's the idea anyway.
 That's what you are thinking when you get married, and you get married in a ceremony called your “wedding.”

 Seamus says, “We aren’t getting married for a year and a half.”
 Seamus is saying that they are still 18 months away from the actual wedding.
 He's a little surprised, I think, that Cathy is already planning the wedding.
 Cathy says, “I know, but there are so many things to plan.
 We have  to book the hall far in advance.”
 “To book” means to reserve, to make a res ervation.
 The “hall” (hall) refers to the place where the wedding reception wil l take place.